 The mission of Saint Louis University is to help students become men and women for others.
-Consistent with the philosophy of a Jesuit education and this mission, the Student Life Office is committed to developing and nurturing a community that embraces responsibility and prioritizes individual growth and development.
+Consistent with the philosophy of a Jesuit education and this mission, the Office of Student Affairs is committed to developing and nurturing a community that embraces responsibility and prioritizes individual growth and development.

 The Conduct Process

 If you have been involved in a potential policy violation, you will be contacted by email and asked to attend an individual hearing about your conduct.
 During this individual hearing, you will have the opportunity to discuss the incident with a University hearing officer, a staff member who investigates and determines responsibility of any violations.

 Failure to attend this meeting will result in the case being decided in your absence, as well as a failure to comply violation, an additional Community Standard violation on your record that may result in a registration hold being placed on your account.